-This brief tutorial shows students and new users how to install MongoDB with Apache2 and PHP 7.2 support on Ubuntu 16.04 / 17.10 and 18.05 LTS servers… MongoDB, a free open source, NoSQL, High-performance, schema-free document-oriented database can be used to create powerful websites and applications.
+This post shows students and new users steps to install MongoDB on Ubuntu with Apache and PHP support.
+MongoDB, a free open source, NoSQL, High-performance, schema-free document-oriented database can be used to create powerful websites and applications.

-If you’re going to be developing an application or a website that requires MongoDB as its backend database server, the steps below should be a great place to start to get MongoDB working with Apache2 and PHP 7.2 support..
+If you’re going to be developing an application or a website that requires MongoDB as its backend database server, the steps below should be a great place to start to get MongoDB working with Apache and PHP.

 When you’re ready to get MongoDB setup on Ubuntu with Apache2 and PHP support, continue with the steps below: